ninja-con-gafas/watchdog/README.md

 - Public exposure of self-hosted services is undesirable.
 - There's a need for **secure, VPN-tunneled access** to a Proxmox-hosted cloud.
 - Services require **clean routing**, **private DNS resolution**, and **power management** through a single point of control.
-- The user desires **network observability** (via Pi-hole) and dynamic service handling (via Traefik) — without the bloat of a full x86 server.

 The Raspberry Pi operates as a **service orchestrator** and **network access controller**, empowering safe, remote administration of a private infrastructure.